 Adult Rehabilitative Mental Health Services (ARMHS)

 Family Support Services, Inc. (FSSI), the sister company of Nystrom & Associates, Ltd., exclusively provides Adult Rehabilitative Mental Health Services (ARMHS).
+Skills therapy involves activities that restore a client’s skills essential for managing his or her illness, treatment, and the requirements of everyday independent living.

 Who is Eligible for Skills Therapy?